|

 It's

-what you want, when you want.
-But a commission requires collaboration
+much do what you want, when you want.
+But a commission requires

 I

-and the Shield".
-The author had some very specific things he wanted
+Brotherhood and the Shield".
+The author had some very specific

-to include, such as an iron gate to a turn of the century borstal home,
+things he wanted to include, such as an iron gate to a turn of the

-and a fearsome tree that serves as a portal to another world.
+century borstal home, and a fearsome tree that serves as a portal

-splitting the scene down the middle, with the reality on one side, the
+liked: splitting the scene down the middle, with the reality on

 The

-on some reference photos he provided, as well as period costumes and
+based on some reference photos he provided, as well as period

 When

-Because this painting was going to be fairly detailed, I started out
+this painting was going to be fairly detailed, I started out on

-appear before I go into the nitty-gritty of painting everything.
-At
+basically appear before I go into the nitty-gritty of painting

-this point, I'm still able to make extensive revisions without too much
+everything.
+At this point, I'm still able to make extensive revisions

 Now

-case, orange, blue, and black.
-I'll go over them in more details and
+this case, orange, blue, and black.
+I'll go over them in more

 I freaked out after airbrushing these lighting effects, thinking that

-liked it!
+actually liked it!
 (Thank God.)
-In the future, I swear I'll save this kind of work
+In the future, I swear I'll save this

 Now the painting comes into its final stages.
 I experiment with Photoshop